 So how is it that God reveals Himself to us through revelation?

 When God speaks, we must listen.
 If we believe that, then it begs the question, “How does God speak so that I may listen?”
-As Scripture says, God speaks “In many and various ways…” (Heb 1:1-2).
+As Scripture says, God speaks “In many and various ways…” (Hebrews 1:1–2).
 What are those many and various ways?

-To answer this properly we have to go back to the very beginning of time.
+To answer this properly, we have to go back to the very beginning of time.
 We have to trace God’s action and communication with humanity from the very beginning.
-So we start with Creation itself
+So we start with Creation itself.

 The Bible is the source of our knowledge of God speaking to us throughout history.
 It records God’s activity in the lives of His people throughout time.
 But the Bible is much more than this, too!
-The Bible is a “Living Word,” meaning, as we read the Bible we actually encounter the Living God!
-We meet Him and He reveals Himself to us.
+The Bible is a “Living Word,” meaning, as we read the Bible, we actually encounter the Living God!
+We meet Him, and He reveals Himself to us.
 So let’s see how this happens.

-First, the Bible tells us how God spoke in the beginning of time creating the universe and all that is within it.
+First, the Bible tells us how God spoke in the beginning of time creating the Universe and all that is within it.
 From there, we hear of Noah, Abraham, the patriarchs and prophets.
 And, of course, the Bible culminates with God speaking through His only Son.

-Reading about all of this is not only like reading a history book, rather, we actually meet God Himself as we engage His Word.
-So, for example, when we read the story of creation we learn about what God did and why He did it, but we also come to actually “know” God Himself!
+Reading about all of this is not only like reading a history book; rather, we actually meet God Himself as we engage His Word.
+So, for example, when we read the story of creation, we learn about what God did and why He did it, but we also come to actually “know” God Himself!
 When we listen to the promises made to Noah and Abraham and listen to His words spoken through the prophets and patriarchs, we encounter a living God who loves us, has spoken to us and continues to speak to us today.
-And most especially, when we read the life of Jesus, listen to His words, and ponder His actions we meet Him personally within those words.
+And most especially, when we read the life of Jesus, listen to His words, and ponder His actions, we meet Him personally within those words.
 So the Bible is alive!
 It’s an encounter with the Living God!
 And it’s the instrument by which we establish our relationship with this loving and personal God.

 God keeps speaking!
 He is not finished.
 Though everything He had to say is revealed in the Scriptures, and in the Person of His divine Son Jesus, He continues to reveal all He spoke by continuing that conversation within the Church today.
 So let’s see how.

 Yes, the Bible is the inspired Word of God and is the source of our knowledge of Him.
 But God takes that glorious source of revelation and continues to deepen our understanding of it through the Church.
-He gave the “Keys of the Kingdom” to St. Peter and to all of his successors.
+He gave the “Keys of the Kingdom” to Saint Peter and to all of his successors.
 They are entrusted with the responsibility of taking that revelation and making it present in every day and age.
 Every day and age has its own unique questions and concerns.
 That is why the Church is the living and ever-present source of God’s continual voice.
 Again, He is alive today.
 He speaks today.
 He is alive in the Bible but also in the Church.
 We call this continual communication within the Church “Tradition.”